cumulous/web/README.md

 It builds upon [Angular 2](https://angular.io/) framework for single-page applications.

 ## Development server
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm start` for a dev server.
+Navigate to `http[s]://{YOUR_HOSTNAME}:8080/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding